A Short Story Collection by Silver Webb

 A Hundred Shattered Stars

 A young girl earns the toughened skin on the soles of her feet during a summer in the Rockies, and comes face to face with “The Lady of the Lake.”
 At the start of the AIDS crisis, a ballet dancer reckons with mortality in “The Last Death.”
 And a fading cinema heartthrob contends with Ol’ Blue Eyes, a cunning starlet, and his long-suffering agent, over a weekend in Palm Springs, in “Oh Yes, Dr. No.” A despised tycoon descends to the acid-rain layer of the city to visit the fortune teller and forestall his own death.
 A witch rides the Boston T with a raven on her knee.
 A lovesick crafter steals glitter to complete an homage to his favorite rapper.
-And somewhere in space, floating above all these Earth-bound characters, Tommy Stardust procrastinates on his follow-up novel, hiding in imaginings of that most perfect of decades, the 1970s, ignoring the odd spiders weaving a web in his spaceship…
+And somewhere in space, floating above all these Earth-bound characters, the inimitable Tommy Stardust procrastinates on his follow-up novel, hiding in imaginings of that most perfect of decades, the 1970s, ignoring the odd spiders weaving a web in his spaceship…